Stefanuk12/EasyPasswords/src/analysis/index.md

 This task is split into three seperate "functions".

 ## Menu
-A simple command-line way of interacting with the program, until the user no longer wants to
+A simple command-line way of interacting with the program, until the user no longer wants to.

 ## Password Checker
 A password checker, based upon a score system.